-The Law & Social Sciences Program considers proposals that address social scientific studies of law and law-like systems of rules.
-The program is inherently interdisciplinary and multi-methodological.
-Successful proposals describe research that advances scientific theory and understanding of the connections between law or legal processes and human behavior.
-Social scientific studies of law often approach law as dynamic, made in multiple arenas, with the participation of multiple actors.
-Fields of study include many disciplines, and often address problems including though not limited to:
+The Law & Science Program considers proposals that address social scientific studies of law and law-like systems of rules, as well as studies of how science and technology are applied in legal contexts.
+The Program is inherently interdisciplinary and multi-methodological.
+Successful proposals describe research that advances scientific theory and understanding of the connections between human behavior and law, legal institutions, or legal processes; or the interactions of law and basic sciences, including biology, computer and information sciences, STEM education, engineering, geosciences, and math and physical sciences.
+Scientific studies of law often approach law as dynamic, interacting with multiple arenas, and with the participation of multiple actors.
+Fields of study include many disciplines, and often address problems including, though not limited, to: